isirode/better-stronger-toml/README.md

 * `betterStrongerToml.jsonSchema.defaultSchema`: default schema to use, example : "./schema.json"
 * `betterStrongerToml.jsonSchema.associations`: associations between a glob pattern ("**/*.server.toml" for instance) and a schema

+## Known Issues

+If the extension do not seem to be starting (Runtime status : Not yet activated.), you need to [associate the file extension](https://code.visualstudio.com/docs/getstarted/tips-and-tricks?s=04#_change-language-mode) .toml to the language toml.

 ## Release Notes

 Users appreciate release notes as you update your extension.